 Before we continue, an understanding and appreciation of the power of music is in order.
 Music has the amazing power to sweep us up in its rhythm.
-We might be in no particular mood, or even in a negative mood, but as soon as we hear a lively tune, a joyous musical score, the beat envelops us; in the course of a few moments, we are transported to an entirely different sphere.
+We might be in no particular mood, or even in a negative mood, but as soon as we hear a lively tune, a joyous musical score, the beat envelops us.
+In just a few moments, we are transported to an entirely different sphere.
 Our mood has been altered.
-Our low spirits have been forgotten, as a sense of hope takes hold of us.
+Our low spirits begin to dissipate, as a sense of hope takes hold of us.
 Lovers of music will attest to its power to captivate and mold their deepest emotions.
 Indeed, some individuals hum a tune throughout the day.

 Rhythm captivates - but its feeling is temporary.
 Only music has the power to entrance and engage the individual on a more lasting basis.
 While rhythm plays a critical role in establishing the energy and mood of the music, it is the melody that speaks to the heart and soul.
 In Torah terms, the melody is on a higher level than the rhythm.
 The next level is "holy music," a term applied to a melody emanating deep from within the recesses of the soul.
 Horav Shaul Taub, zl, the second Modzitzer Rebbe, would say, "I sing from an overflowing heart."
 Such melodies are far more than entertainment.
 It reflects a deep-rooted holy wisdom.
-To paraphrase Horav Nachman Breslover, zl, "Know that every wisdom in the world has its own unique song and melody; it is from this song that this wisdom is actually derived; and so, from level to level, a higher wisdom has an even more exalted song and melody."
+To paraphrase Horav Nachman Breslover, zl, "Know that every wisdom in the world has its own unique song and melody; it is from this song that this wisdom is actually derived.
+And so, from level to level, a higher wisdom has an even more exalted song and melody."

 When we talk about the significance of music, a name that immediately comes to mind is Modzitz.
-This small town in Poland was host to a Chassidic Rabbinic lineage which viewed song and music as not merely contributory to prayer, its melody not simply a manner of liturgical expression.
-In Modzitz, music was the very essence of spirituality, the primary path towards achieving true avodah she'b'lev, service of the heart.
+This small town in Poland was host to a Chassidic Rabbinic lineage which did not view song and music as merely an adjunct to prayer, nor was its melody simply a manner of liturgical expression.
+In Modzitz, music was the very essence of spirituality, the primary path towards achieving true avodah sheh'b'lev, service of the heart.
 Horav Yechezkel, zl, m'Kuzmir, ancestor of the first Modzitzer Rebbe, felt that he could not commence Shabbos until he had composed a new niggun, song.
 It was an essential requisite for his Shabbos experience.

 The founder of the Modzitz dynasty was Horav Yisrael Taub, zl, author of the Divrei Yisrael.
 He emphasized song as a primary component of Jewish worship.
-While he composed hundreds of nigunim, the song by which he is most remembered is entitled, Ezkerah, "I Will Remember," a compelling melody composed at a time of great travail.
-In his later years, he had to undergo a serious surgical procedure during which his leg was to be amputated.
-Weakened by his disease, the physicians feared for his life if they were to administer anesthesia.
+While he composed hundreds of niggunim, the song by which he is most remembered is entitled, Ezkerah, "I Will Remember," a compelling melody composed at a time of great travail.
+It happened in his later years, when he had to undergo a serious surgical procedure during which his leg was to be amputated.
+Weakened by his disease, the physicians feared for his life if they put him under anesthesia.
 They knew, however, that without the surgery, the Rebbe's chances of living were nil.
 In a quandary, they asked the Rebbe what to do.
 He offered a unique suggestion: He would compose a niggun.
 As soon as the doctors saw that he was completely engrossed in the song, they should begin to operate.